yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 #### **Linstedt's Data Vault(DV)**

 A *Data Vault* by definition is a detail oriented, historical tracking and uniquely linked set of normalized tables that support one or more functional areas of a business.
 A DV is a hybrid of the CIF and Kimball's approaches.
-It takes the advantages the strengths of these two approaches and deals with the weaknesses that each of these approaches have.
+It takes the advantages and the strengths of these two approaches to deal with the weaknesses that each of these approaches have.
 Specifically, it follows the *buttom-up* approach for designing, developing, implementing and maintaining while making use of the *top-down* approach to model the data.
-Through out the DV architecture process, metrics and metadata is collected.
+Through out the DV architecture process, metrics and metadata are collected.
 The DV employs a *three-tier architecture which separates the raw data from the end user and data mining layers*.
 This is particularly useful for metadata management e.g source and lineage metadata.
 A DV is made up of four components, namely:

 1. Source Data: Typically from business processes
 2. Staging area: Temporal storage